esPass/espass.github.io/why.md

 ---

-This document describes the advantages and the basic idea behind SmartPasses.
+This document describes the advantages and the basic idea behind smart passes.

 Event-Tickets